sentrivana/playground/README.md

-This is just an experimental repo.
+This is just an experimental repo for testing things out.